 Manchester is where local businessmen Charles Rolls and Henry Royce met in 1904, and agreed to start building and selling motor cars together.
 Rolls was the owner of an early motor car dealership.
 Royce owned an electrical and mechanical business.

-There’s a plaque on the side of the historic Midland Hotel hotel memorializing the historic here in 1904 of Rolls and Royce.
-Have afternoon tea or a cocktail in the Edwardian splendor of the lobby, and make believe your chauffeur is waiting outside in a Rolls-Royce Silver Ghost to drive you anywhere you want.
+There’s a plaque on the side of the historic Midland Hotel memorializing the historic meeting here in 1904 of Rolls and Royce.
+Have afternoon tea or a cocktail in the Edwardian splendor of the lobby, and make believe your chauffeur is waiting outside in a Rolls-Royce Silver Ghost to whisk you anywhere you want.

 Visit the National Football Museum to explore Britain’s fascination with soccer, and admission is FREE.
 You can also test your speed, reactions and accuracy against famous players in a virtual game.

-Manchester is an appropriate city for this national museum, since it is the home of one of the most famous and successful football teams in the world, Manchester United.
+Manchester is an appropriate city for this national museum, since it is the home of one of the most famous and successful football teams in the world, Manchester United, David Beckham’s team.

 Brits are known for their love of a good, brisk walk, and that’s true in Manchester, too, where there are numerous well-marked trails just outside town.
 Trails range from 3-5 miles, which is either a leisurely stroll or a healthy work-out, depending on your speed.

 On Summer weekends, catch a Mersey Ferry for a leisurely five hour trip from The Quays to Liverpool, or vice versa, returning by coach.

 Liverpool, of course, is where four young men named John, Paul, Ringo and George, made music history.
 They lived near Penny Lane, where stopping for a souvenir photo is mandatory, including for me, ecoXplorer Evelyn Kanter.